Skip to content

 • usage: /branch [context]

-• arguments: optional branch naming guidance
+• arguments: optional naming guidance that can steer the category and slug

 • expected tools: changes_load(uncommitted), git checkout -b